salsify/goldiloader/README.md

 This gem is tested with Rails 3.2, 4.0, and 4.1 using MRI 1.9.3, 2.0.0, 2.1.0 and JRuby in 1.9 mode.

-[Salsify](http://salsify.com) is not yet using this gem in production so proceed with caution.
 Let us know if you find any issues or have any other feedback.

 ## Change log